astronomersiva/lego/README.md

 * Built with NodeJS.
 * Supports Liquid templates.
-* Supports transpilation, minification and uglification of JS and CSS file(using the provided `browserslist` to determine transpilation targets).
+* Supports minification and uglification of JS and CSS files(using the provided `browserslist` to determine transpilation targets).
-* Does asset revisioning of CSS, JS and image files files.
+* Does asset revisioning of CSS, JS and image files.
 * JPG and PNG images under `static` will be optimised with `imageoptim`.
 * Code highlighting at build time using [highlight.js](https://highlightjs.org/).
-* Automatic sitemap generation.
+* Automatic sitemap and RSS feeds generation.
 * Supports extracting and inlining critical CSS with [critical](https://github.com/addyosmani/critical).
 * Supports inlining assets using [inline-source](https://www.npmjs.com/package/inline-source).
 * Generates images for various resolutions and automatically inserts `picture` elements with the corresponding `source` elements.